WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 #### Sort Key

 Sort key enables _rich query capabilities_. **If you provided sort key (also called range key) your partition key (hash key) does not have to be unique**.
-You can think about it like putting things that have the same partition key in the bucket and sorting (_quering_) them by sort key.
+You can think about it like putting things that have the same partition key in the bucket and sorting (_querying_) them by sort key.

-### Spare Indexes
+### Sparse Indexes

 - this an **alternative for filtering**.
 It works on an idea that when you scan / query you only pull the data from indexes